sorukumar/blog/_posts/2024-04-04-Node-Cohort-Analysis-V0.0.md

 ![Cohort Heatmap ]({{ 'assets/CohortHeatmapOct.png' | relative_url }})

+Now, we can notice that 8% and 6% of Nov23 Cohort nodes (416) were active on May
 ## How many we loose each month

 All your files and folders are presented as a tree in the file explorer.
 You can switch from one to another by clicking a file in the tree.